0x00000010/gogos-dna-registry/README.md

 ### Why is the DNA not a big_map?

 Deployment costs are triple to bigmaps with this contract.
-Instead of costing ~42 tez for the GOGOs DNA priming operation across 5555 tokens it's around ~126tz so the choice comes from deployment efficiency
+Instead of costing ~42 tez for the GOGOs DNA priming operation across 5555 tokens it's around ~126tz so the choice comes from deployment efficiency.

+You can change it to a big_map in the `contract/dna_registry.py` file if you don't mind paying extra to have the info in a big_map.